BAA Comet Section : Comets discovered in 2024

 progressed through the field the centre of light became elongated.
 There

-were some reports of fragments, though Karl Battams suggested that these
+were some reports of fragments, though Karl Battams suggested that most

-were just part of the overall debris field.
+were just part of the overall debris field; one was designated as a SOHO comet.
 The comet was around 4th magnitude 02:30 on

 October 28 in the C3 field.
 It entered the C2 field at 03:02 on October 28